garychou/postindustrial/docs/teach-the-1k/how-we-teach.md

 One final thing we do to ensure everyone launches on time is that we launch together, as a class.
 Everyone hits the button at the beginning of class and then we celebrate with pie.

-The second biggest challenge is getting anyone to care.
+Once launched, the campaigns run for a full two weeks—we believe that this is sufficient for a well-scope campaign.
+Now comes the second biggest challenge for the students: getting anyone to care.
 This has gotten *much harder* in 2019, when everyone's social media feeds are an unrelenting torrent of breaking news and crises.

-Actually, whether anyone will care is already out of the students' hands at this point.
+In fact, whether anyone will care is mostly already out of the students' hands by this point.
 Did they make something people want, or simply something *they* wanted?
 Did they talk to the right people?
 Did they incorporate feedback?
 Did they find allies and build credibility?
-During launch, we find out the answers to these questions together.
+Once the project is live, we find out the answers to these questions together.

 What they *can* still do, however, is hustle for attention.
 We prefer to show them how to do outreach rather than marketing: how you make a signal people want to share, how to ask for help, what success looks like.
 A huge part of it is normalizing the notion that asking for help is necessary, and not shameful.
 We can’t expect everyone to know what we’re doing and why; outreach is about taking the step to tell people.